FrzMe/wiremock-spring-webclient-block/README.md

 The failing test setup can be found here: https://github.com/FrzMe/wiremock-spring-webclient-block/blob/master/src/test/java/webclientblock/WebClientBlockTest.java#L49

-Reasons why it could be a spring issue:
+Reasons why it could be a spring WebClient issue:

 * when requesting "String" via the WebClient the issue does not occur (-> it occurs only when json decoding) (see https://github.com/FrzMe/wiremock-spring-webclient-block/blob/master/src/test/java/webclientblock/WebClientBlockTest.java#L102)
+* when using the RestTemplate instead of the WebClient the issue does not occur (see https://github.com/FrzMe/wiremock-spring-webclient-block/blob/master/src/test/java/webclientblock/WebClientBlockTest.java#L80 )

 Reasons why it could be a WireMock issue: